On this page:

 Those who are not working toward a degree but desire to take classes at Wright State University may apply for admission as a Non-Degree student.

-- Graduate non-degree students should complete an online application for admission as a Non-Degree Graduate student.
+- Complete an online application for admission as a Non-Degree Undergraduate or Graduate student

 *Note: Non-degree students are not eligible for financial aid or scholarships and transfer credit cannot be posted to their academic record.